List of Winnie-the-Pooh characters: Papa, Mama, and Junior Heffalump

-A family of Heffalumps who appeared in "There's No Camp Like Home" and "Trap as Trap Can".
+A benevolent family of Heffalumps who appeared in "There's No Camp Like Home" and "Trap as Trap Can".
 Piglet was afraid of Heffalumps before they met and became friends.
 They live in a house made of logs.
 Junior wants to make his father, who has many implausible allergies, proud of him.

-Nasty Jack

-The leader of a gang of literal wild Horses who appeared in the episode Paw and Order in the Sheriff Piglet play.
-He threatened to trounce Piglet.
-After Piglet's badge fell off, Jack was disappointed that he wasn't sheriff anymore.
-Piglet made him sheriff, something Jack always wanted to be.
-Soon, Jack threatened to trounce his former gang and they ran away.
-Voiced by Jim Cummings.

 The Pack Rats

-Three rodents (all voiced by Jim Cummings) who appear as recurring antagonists.
+The 3 rodents (all voiced by Jim Cummings) who appear as recurring antagonists.
 They steal anything they can and leave a walnut in exchange, thinking it as payment.
 The orange Pack Rat is fat and dimwitted, the brown one is grumpy and complaining, and the gray one is their leader.
 They debut in "Nothing But the Tooth" where they are more like real villains, but in "The Rats Who Came to Dinner", they turn out to be misunderstood and actually help the characters.
 However, they always return to their urge to steal.
 Their third and final appearance is in "Oh, Bottle!"